Georges Hall

-Georges Hall, a suburb of local government area City of Canterbury-Bankstown, is located 24 kilometres south-west of the Sydney central business district in the state of New South Wales, Australia, and is part of the South-western Sydney region.
+Georges Hall is a suburb in South-western Sydney in the state of New South Wales, Australia.
+It is part of the local government area of City of Canterbury-Bankstown, and is located 24 kilometres south-west of the Sydney central business district.

 Georges Hall is bounded by the Georges River in the west and Bankstown Aerodrome in the south.
 The suburbs of Bass Hill and Condell Park lie to the north and east, respectively.

 History

 This suburb was originally part of Bankstown and Bankstown Airport (its nearest neighbour).